Melbourne-based designer Courtney Holm has taken on the colossal challenge of making clothing in a closed-loop fashion.

 A.BCH also takes back garments through its recycling program, which may give the garment a second life, help it become a new piece altogether, or allow it to be recycled to become new fibre.

-Although, Holm says every piece is totally compostable at home, as long as you cut off the A.BCH logo tag before doing so.
+Although, Courtney says every piece is totally compostable at home, as long as you cut off the A.BCH logo tag before doing so.

-On price, Holm says their clothes are affordable because they don’t mark them up to traditional retail price.
+On price, Courtney says their clothes are affordable because they don’t mark them up to traditional retail price.

 “We’d never want to price people out of making a difference,” she says.